24 March 2020

 The Fourth Degree

 Last week a lover contacted me about who was in my circle of contacts during this isolation period.
-They were referring to who I was seeing in person, and it was a moment for us to come to terms with whether or not we wanted to continue seeing each other while in lockdown.
+They were referring to who I was seeing in person, and it was a moment for us to come to terms with whether or not we wanted to continue seeing each other during lockdown.
 But before we could answer this question together, they first explained to me everyone who was implicated in their social circle: they share an apartment with a roommate and they’re working with a collaborator to build a prototype.
 Roommate would not be seeing anybody as they work from home and their significant other lives overseas, while Collaborator was laid off from their other job and is poised to process Employment Insurance.
-But Collaborator’s extended circles warranted additional explanation: Collaborator had this same conversation about isolation circles with their partner, and the two had agreed to continue seeing each other during isolation.
-Collaborator’s partner happens to live with their immediate family, and their sibling seems to be brashedly clutching onto the myth of invincibility.
+But Collaborator’s extended circles required additional explanation: Collaborator had this same conversation about isolation circles with their partner, and the two had agreed to continue seeing each other during isolation.
+Collaborator’s partner lives with their immediate family, and their sibling seems to be brashedly clutching onto the myth of invincibility.
 As I take this all in, I wonder if this is what the media have now termed covidiot.
 I’ve never met the sibling, let alone the partner, so I’ll never know.
-Having traced this network of social connectectivity, I wanted to confirm the connection: so it is your collaborator’s, partner’s, sibling who is putting us at risk?
+With love having traced this network of social connectectivity, I wanted to confirm the connection to me: so it is your collaborator’s, partner’s, sibling who is putting us at risk?
 Yes.
 Because of proximity.
 Yes.
-And indeed, it is this kind of 4th degree of separation that can blindsight us as asymptomatic carriers.
+And indeed, it is this kind of separation — 4 times removed — that can blindsight us as asymptomatic carriers.

-Knowing this, Lover proceeded, do we still want to see each other right now?
+Lover proceeded: knowing this, do you and I still want to see each other right now?
 In retrospect, what I appreciated most about the question was that it gave me an opportunity to consider all of the stakes at hand — and all of the potential people that our decision could affect — without having to make a judgment about them or the collective ‘us,’ whatever we may be right now.
 And though I am fortunate to not be immunocompromised, I’m grateful that the onus was never on me to self-disclose my status to be able to talking about who’s in our respective spheres of contact.
 And, by unpacking the nested, extended relations of each circle, everyone from every degree of separation was included in the calculations for communal risk of infection.
 That, my lover said, was the new, responsible thing to do.

 I’m not proud of how this next part of our conversation went because it demonstrates how times of exhaustion, anxiety, or the mix of the two can summon the very thing we’re trying to move away from.
 Lover asked me about who was in my isolation circle right now, and I answered that there was one other person besides them.
 And who was in my friend’s isolation circle? they continued.
 I knew that my friend recently went through a breakup, but that the two were still helping each other with practical things like rides to the market.
 And who was in the ex’s isolation circle?
 I freeze and feel the need to defend my friend’s situation, but I don’t know who’s in the ex’s sphere of contact.
 I don’t know if the ex lives with a covidiot or is one himself.
 I trust my friend and her judgment but I know not the specifics of their breakup, and for all I know they could’ve separated because their values don’t align.
 Though I had good reason to believe my friend observed safe distancing practices, I resign to the fact that I could not guarantee that her ex did the same.
 By extension, I couldn’t guarantee that Lover would be safe from exposure.